Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 category: admin
 ---

-## Setting up a DREAM challenge infrastructure
+## Challenge Guide Overview
 This guide is meant to help challenge organizers create a space within Synapse to host the challenge, giving participants a place to learn about the challenge, join the challenge community, submit entries, track progress and view results.

+## A - Setting up Challenge infrastructure

+This [createChallenge.py](https://github.com/Sage-Bionetworks/DREAM-Utilities/blob/master/createChallenge.py) script helps the setup of the challenge infrastructure (steps A1-5).

+**For all DREAM challenges, please contact the Synapse Access and Compliance Team (act@sagebase.org) for step A4!**

-### Creating Teams
+### 1 - Creating Teams

 In Synapse, Teams are publicly viewable groups of users.
 Teams may be given access to projects, data files, and Evaluation submission queues as a group.
 Using a Team for a challenge allows you to see who is participating and to conveniently control access to challenge resources.  **All challenges require a challenge participant, challenge pre-registrant, and administrator team.**

 From the Synapse [home page](https://www.synapse.org) enter a unique Team name to the left of the "Create Team" button, then click the button to create a new Team.
 On the page for your Team you can configure whether approval is required by a Team administrator (you) to join the Team.
 On this page you can also share administrative rights with other team members of your choice.

-Please visit this [page](http://docs.synapse.org/articles/teams.html) to learn more about teams.
+Please visit this [page](/articles/teams.html) to learn more about teams.

-### Creating DREAM Challenge Projects
+### 2 - Creating DREAM Challenge Projects

 Each Project, Folder and File may have an associated wiki page describing it.
 The project wiki is a good place for an overview of the challenge and instructions for participating.
-For background on how to create and share Projects, Files and Folders, please see our [making a project guide](http://docs.synapse.org/articles/making_a_project.html).
+For background on how to create and share Projects, Files and Folders, please see our [making a project guide](/articles/making_a_project.html).

 All DREAM challenges should have a live and staging site.
 The two projects should be named something like this:  "Your DREAM challenge" and "Your DREAM challenge staging site".
 It is important to note that the live site will act as a splash site as the DREAM challenge is in development.
 The main challenge project can serve as a 'landing page' for visitors wishing to learn about the challenge, as well as a repository for data files and other resources related to the challenge.  **All edits and changes even after the challenge has launched should be made on the staging site**